The Ultimate Guide to Google Performance Max Campaigns [2025]

 Send traffic to the most relevant URLs on your site

-When choosing this option you can exclude some URLs you don’t want to send traffic to.
-This could include e.g. non-commercial pages on the site like about us, FAQ, shipping details, etc. You should do it for every URL that you don’t want to be the main URLs of your ads.
+When choosing this option you can exclude URLs that you don’t want to send traffic to.
+This could include e.g. non-commercial pages on the site like about us, FAQ, shipping details, etc. Exclude all of the URLs that you wouldn’t want to be used in ads.

 Only send traffic to the URLs you’ve provided

-If you don’t want Google to automatically send traffic to other landing pages on the provided Final URL domain, you can turn off the final URL extension feature.
+If you don’t want Google to automatically choose which landing pages to send traffic to, turn off the final URL extension feature.

 Google Performance Max ad specs

-For every Performance Max campaign you need to have a minimum set of assets and you can achieve it by either submitting completely new assets or using the existing ones from other campaigns.
+For every Performance Max campaign you need to provide a minimum number of assets – either supply new assets or use existing assets from other campaigns.

 However, if you want to focus only on Google Shopping and you submit an optimized data feed to Google Merchant Center, the system automatically generates the minimum number of assets needed.
 This is a good solution, but you can improve your retail Performance Max campaign even more by uploading additional assets.